 I started having a hard time sleeping in the past few months.
 Not sure why, but my body wouldn’t relax and mind wouldn’t stop racing.
 At first, I thought it was stress, so I was sure to meditate a few hours before bed.
 Still no sleep.

 Then I thought it was my pillow.
 Got a new, more expensive one from a friend (thanks, Candice!) but still no sleep.
-I knew that my schedule got busier and I was getting to bed later than normal, but I was still confused that I couldn’t pass out after a while of laying still in bed.
+I knew that my schedule got busier and I was getting to bed later than normal, but I was still confused as to why I couldn’t pass out after laying still in bed.
 What was happening to me?
 After another few months of this, I became concerned.
 I started to do some research on how to get a good night’s sleep and began to experiment.

 The second thing is the IMPORTANCE of high-quality sleep.
-Here are some of what happens as you sleep well:
+Here are some attributes of a high-quality sleep:

 - Skin cells rejuvenate